RishA22/RishA22.github.io/README.md

 ### Bonus

 - Button containers are used in CSS files defining the cursor shape, color on select, color on and after hover.
-Those containers are reused in html file.
+Those containers are reused for different elements.

 ### Screenshots